 Luckily, most rides at Disney World are indoors and not impacted by the rain.
 There are, however, a handful of attractions that typically close when perception (or thunder and lightning) pass through the park.
 These include: Astro Orbiter, Big Thunder Mountain, Dumbo, and The Magic Carpets of Aladdin at Magic Kingdom; Test Track at Epcot; Indiana Jones Stunt Spectacular and Lights, Motors, Action! at Hollywood Studios; and, unfortunately, many Animal Kingdom attractions (including Exhibition Everest and any attraction with animals).
 On a positive note, you will notice shorter lines once the rain stops, as many visitors head for the exits when the weather deteriorates.

-With that said, here is a list of the top Disney World attractions to escape the rain.
+With that said, here is a list of the best Disney attractions to escape the rain.

 The Best Disney World Attractions to Escape the Rain